 CPC Lie #9: "You have plenty of time to make a decision.
 One-third of all pregnancies end in miscarriages anyway."

-Truth: Crisis pregnancy centers often suggest or imply that a woman facing an unintended pregnancy has ample time to make a decision and shouldn't worry because so many pregnancies result in miscarriages.
-In reality, the American College of Obstetrics and Gynecology reports that miscarriages occur in 15-20% of all pregnancies, and most occur in the first 13 weeks of pregnancy.
-Some of these miscarriages take place before a woman misses a menstrual period or is even aware that she is pregnant, making the percentage of women who will find out they are pregnant and then miscarry later even lower.
+Crisis pregnancy centers often suggest or imply that a woman with an unintended pregnancy has ample time to make a decision and shouldn't worry because so many pregnancies result in miscarriages anyway.
+In reality, the American College of Obstetricians and Gynecologists

-While someone considering abortion should absolutely take time to consider all their options and come to a decision they are comfortable with, counting on miscarrying is not a reliable method for a woman who finds out she is pregnant and knows she does not want to be.
-This CPC tactic is especially problematic because the expense of an abortion procedure increases -- and the availability of safe, legal providers to provide it decreases -- in later stages of pregnancy, making it all the more difficult for a woman to access abortion if she chooses to.
+reports that miscarriage (also known as spontaneous abortion or pregnancy loss) occurs in "about 10% of known pregnancies."
+Therefore, while a woman should absolutely take time to consider all her options and make the decision that is best for her and her family, counting on miscarrying is not a reliable method for a woman who is pregnant and knows she does not want to be.
+This CPC tactic of exaggerating the occurrence of miscarriage is especially problematic because the expense of an abortion procedure increases -- and the availability of health care facilities that provide it decreases -- later in pregnancy, making it all the more difficult for a woman to access an abortion.

 CPC Lie #10: "Your baby can already smell and hear you," "Your baby already has a heartbeat," or "Your baby can already feel pain."